ocean-tracking-network/node-manager-training/_episodes/14_The Push.md

 ~~~
 {: .language-bash}

-You may note that there are multiple `DB links` required here: this is so that you will be able to include detection matches from all the Nodes.
-If your `kdbx` file doesn't include any of your DB link accounts, reach out to OTN to help set it up for you.
+You may note that there are multiple DB links required here: this is so that you will be able to include detection matches from all the Nodes.
+If your `.kdbx` file doesn't include any of your DB link accounts, reach out to OTN to help set it up for you.

 ### Detection Extract Selection

 There are two options for selecting which Detection Extracts to create:

-1. There is a `manual entry` cell.
+1. The manual entry cell.
 Here you can paste a list of extracts in this format (one per line):
     * project code (capitals), year, type
-2. There is a cell to query the `obis.detection_extracts_list` table.
+2. The cell to query the `obis.detection_extracts_list` table.
 This is the preferred method.
     * enter the current Push date like `push_date = 'YYYY-MM-DD'`

 Once you have a list of the Detection Extracts to create, you can move on.
 The next cell will create a list of all the extracts that were just created, which you can use for your own records.
 It will save in your `ipython-utilities` folder.